-Nervine tonics are herbs that act therapeutically upon the nerves, which nourishes and sustains the functions of the central nervous system.
-They are specifically formulated to reinstate the balance and tranquillity in the body.
-Naturopathic classify a variety of herbs as nervines such as milky oats, St. John’s wort, ashwagandha, and skullcap to name a few.
-Generally, people use these tonics as complementary or alternative to medications for treating insomnia, stress, and anxiety.
+Nervine tonics are herbs that act therapeutically upon the nerves, nourishing and sustaining the functions of the central nervous system.
+They are specifically formulated to restore the balance and tranquillity in the body.
+Naturopaths classify a variety of herbs as nervines, such as milky oats, St. John’s wort, ashwagandha, and skullcap, to name a few.
+Generally, people use these tonics as a omplementary alternative or complementary to medications for treating insomnia, stress, and anxiety.

-There are three types of nervine herbs based on the reaction they are known to create in the nervous system which includes nervine tonics, nervine relaxants, and nervine stimulants.
+There are three types of nervine herbs based on the reaction they are known to create in the nervous system, which include nervine tonics, nervine relaxants, and nervine stimulants.

 nervine herbs

-Nervine tonics are also known as nervine trophorestoratives, these herbs directly act on the nervous system and improve their functions.
+Nervine tonics are also known as nervine trophorestoratives; these herbs directly act on the nervous system and improve its functions.
 According to herbalism, the term tonic refers to the process of a herb toning the system or a specific organ to strengthen it.
-Well, these tonics work like healthy food nourishing the body, keeping you feel energised and active, nervine tonics can help to reinstate a worn out, stressed or anxious nervous system.
+Well, these tonics work like healthy food, nourishing the body, keeping you feeling energised and active.
+Nervine tonics can help to reinstate a worn-out, stressed, or anxious nervous system.

-Nervine tonics are in some ways quite similar to adaptogens, which are herbs that ate used to combat stress.
+Nervine tonics are in some ways quite similar to adaptogens, which are herbs that are used to combat stress.
 However, adaptogens affect the hormones in the body and not the central nervous system.

-Shop From Our Wide Range Of Ayurvedic supplements To Nourish And Balance Central Nervous System !
+Shop From Our Wide Range Of Ayurvedic supplements To Nourish And Balance the Central Nervous System!

 Ashwagandha